merv1n34k/cupid/README.md

-# CUPID
+# CuPID

-CUPID is a recursive acronym for *"Cupid's Unified Piping and Instrumentation Diagram"*.
+CuPID is a recursive acronym for *"Cupid's Piping and Instrumentation Diagram"*.
 Its purpose is to automate drawing technical and apparatus schemes with a definitive `yaml` configuration.
 It produces `dxf` format, which is open source and can be used by most CAD software.

 ## Idea

-The idea behind CUPID is so you:
+The idea behind CuPID is so you:

 - *Don't waste your time* with routine schemes
 - *Make beautiful, clean schemes* your classmates will be jealous about